Showing posts with label British History. Show all posts

 Tuesday, November 25, 2025

-Did You Know… People In The UK Used to Phone the Speaking Clock (and some still do)?
+Did You Know… Life in 1960s/70s Britain: People Would Phone the Speaking Clock, Known As TIM (and some still do)?

 So yes, did you know people really did phone the Speaking Clock — thousands of calls a day — just to set the time?
 Another wonderfully peculiar detail of everyday British life from a world that didn’t yet run on digital certainty.